 Moksa’s Plant-Based Culinary Class

-Moksa is a vegan fine dining restaurant, and their executive chef, Made Runatha, teaches you how to make excellent plant-based food here.
+Moksa is a vegan fine dining restaurant, and their executive chef, Made Runatha, teaches you how to make amazing plant-based food here.

-It’s not cheap, and classes are only running sometimes, but if you want to spend some time here, we’re sure you’ll feel it was value for your time and money.
+It’s not cheap, and classes aren’t running every day, but if you really want to spend some time here, we’re sure you’ll feel it was value for your time and money.

 Where Is It?
 Ubud II Kutuh, Jl.
 Puskesmas, Sayan, Kecamatan Ubud, Kabupaten Gianyar, Bali 80571, Indonesia